 The AAMC Anticoagulation Clinic is a special clinic that educates patients, monitors tests that measures the blood's clotting ability, called the international normalized ratio (INR), reviews your current medications for interactions and adjusts doses for patients who take warfarin (Coumadin®).
 The following are some answers to frequently asked questions that may be helpful.

 You need to take an appropriate dose of warfarin (Coumadin®) in order to prevent clot formation or bleeding.
-Since many medications, foods, and illnesses can affect your response to warfarin (Coumadin®), frequent blood tests and dose adjustments are required.
+Since many medications, foods, and illnesses can affect your response to warfarin, frequent blood tests and dose adjustments are required.
 The goal is to maintain a therapeutic level to increase the time between clinic visits.

 The clinic uses Point of Care Testing (POCT) to check your INR.
 POCT uses a hand-held machine to test your INR (International Normalization Ratio).
 With POCT, results are available in minutes using a fingerstick sample allowing for immediate interpretation of the results and dosage adjustments.
 Upon leaving the clinic you will know your results, your new warfarin dose and when to return for follow-up.

 Traditionally, patients have to have a blood test, drawn from an arm vein.
 This required a blood draw at a doctor's office or outside lab.
 Testing and results can take up to 48 hours resulting in delayed dosing changes when necessary.

 Studies show that outpatient anticoagulation clinics provide more precise control of anticoagulation therapy.
 In general, you can expect better outcomes and fewer problems from either over or under anticoagulation.